microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Dev15.md

 ## Goals
-In the last few releases of Visual Studio, the JavaScript language service has been provided via an "execution based" model, which runs the code as you write it, and examine the execuction environment when it reaches the current editing location to provide information such as completion lists, signature help, etc..
+In the last few releases of Visual Studio, the JavaScript language service has been provided via an "execution based" model, which runs the code as you write it, and examines the execuction environment when it reaches the current editing location to provide information such as completion lists, signature help, etc..
 This provided a number of challenges, for example: